Scrum Master vs Project Manager: What's the Difference?

 Leadership and decision-making

 Scrum Master: When it comes to leadership, a Scrum Master adopts a "servant-leadership" style.
-They guide, coach, and serve the team, facilitating its self-organization and helping it to resolve conflicts.
+This means that they guide, coach, and serve the team, facilitating its self-organization and helping it resolve conflicts.
 Decision-making within the team is often collaborative, with the Scrum Master promoting team empowerment.

 Project Manager: In contrast, a Project Manager often assumes a more traditional leadership role.
 They take charge of decision-making, especially for strategic project decisions.
 While they do collaborate with the team and other stakeholders, the ultimate responsibility for the project's success falls squarely on their shoulders.